Applying for indefinite leave to remain (ILR) is key for people who wish to settle in the UK.

 Can someone on a Spouse visa apply for indefinite leave to remain?

 As a foreign national married partner or spouse, you will have entered the UK on a Spouse visa.
 Being able to achieve settled status means you and your partner can begin planning your life together.

 Your first grant of leave with a spouse visa will only be 30 months if you apply from inside the UK.
 Indefinite leave to remain requires you to have been resident in the country for five years.
 Therefore, you will have to extend your residence requirement via spouse visa for another 30 months, to then be eligible to apply after five years.

 Is there a three-year route to settlement for people on Spouse visas?

 For people on Spouse visas, the promise of being able to achieve settlement in three years sounds like a positive prospect.
 However, this can be a trap that applicants can accidentally fall into.
 Spouse visa applicants are technically able to apply for British citizenship after three years.

-Therefore, while there is technically a ‘shortcut’ route to citizenship for spouses, this doesn’t take into account the need to have already been ‘settled’ for a year.
+Therefore, while there is technically a ‘shortcut’ route to citizenship for spouses, this doesn’t take into account the need for civil partner to have already been ‘settled’ for a year.
 After that, the individual could then apply for British citizenship.

 Applying for indefinite leave to remain from a Spouse visa

-The rules on applying for settlement can be found under Appendix FM of the Immigration Rules.
+The rules on eligibility criteria for applying for settlement can be found under Appendix FM of the Immigration Rules.
 These provisions state the person would be eligible to apply if they had: